Sculpture of Zimbabwe: First-generation sculptors of the 20th century

 Fifteen years of sanctions against Rhodesia limited the international exposure of the sculpture.
 Nevertheless, owing mainly to the efforts of Frank McEwen, the work was shown in several international exhibitions, some of which are listed below.
-This pre-independence period witnessed the honing of technical skills, the deepening of expressive power, use of harder and different types of stones, and the creation of many outstanding works.
-The "Shona sculpture movement" was well underway and had many patrons and advocates.
+This pre-independence period witnessed the honing of technical skills, the deepening of expressive power, the use of harder and different types of stones, and the creation of many outstanding works.
+The Shona sculpture movement was well underway and had many patrons and advocates.